Inbound Marketing VS SEO: Which is more Effective?

-A question that a business owner or marketing manager asks at one time or another is: How much do I invest in marketing / how much do I spend How Much does marketing cost.jpgon marketing?
-They are very open ended questions which have a lot of variables to consider.
+A question that a business owner or marketing manager asks at one time or another is: How much do I invest in marketing / how much do I spend on marketing?
+They are very open-ended questions that have a lot of variables to consider.
 Determining the cost of marketing on a company's bottom line and growth is not black and white.

 To consider marketing costs, first answer these questions.